 The National Highway Transportation Safety Administration (NHTSA) investigates vehicle design defects that affect vehicle safety.
 While manufacturers can voluntarily issue a recall of defective vehicles with known faults, following investigation of complaints and reported failures, the NHTSA has the authority to compel manufacturer recalls.
 For example, the NHTSA can compel a recall over single components such as truck tires when the defect is known to present safety problems which can lead to accidents, personal injury, and wrongful deaths.

-Brad Pistotnik represents clients in Topeka, Dodge City, Wichita, Overland, Topeka, and cities throughout Kansas, Illinois, Nebraska, and Oklahoma that have suffered personal injuries when design defects and faulty safety features fail to prevent injuries or wrongful deaths.
+Brad Pistotnik represents clients in Topeka, Dodge City, Wichita, Overland, Topeka, and cities throughout Kansas, Illinois, and Nebraska that have suffered personal injuries when design defects and faulty safety features fail to prevent injuries or wrongful deaths.
 Individuals who have suffered a personal injury in an automobile accident can pursue compensation for medical expenses, lost wages, property damage, pain and suffering, and loss of quality of life.
 Because each state has varying statutes of limitations on personal injury lawsuits, it is important not to delay pursuit of these claims.

 We are Brad Pistotnik Law. ® We are Abogado El Toro. ® Hire the real Brad. ® Call in the Bull. ® We are the Bull Attorneys! ™ Call us at 1-800-241-BRAD or call us on our local line at 316-684-4400.
 You can call Brad Pistotnik on his cell at 316-706-5020.
 You can call Tony Atterbury on his cell at 316-617-9237.
 You can call from Western Kansas at 620-THE-BULL.
 Our main office location is at 10111 E. 21st St. N., Suite 204, Wichita Kansas 67206.